Breast cancer -Stages and Treatment Options

 In hormone therapy, hormones are removed to block the growth of cancer cells.
 The hormone estrogen gives medium to cancer cells to grow produced from ovaries.
 Ovaries ablation is another therapy to stop the ovaries to make estrogen.

 Targeted therapy is a method of killing cancer cell using drugs without harming normal uninfected tissues.

 Other newer techniques are also being adopted due to their efficiency like sentinel lymph node biopsy followed by surgery in which the first infected lymph node is treated and operated out to save the rest part of the body from this infection.
 High-dose chemotherapy with stem cell transplant is also conducted.

 Radiation Therapy for Breast Cancer Patients

-Radiation therapy is one of the most effective and used type of treatment for breast cancer patients and in this treatment method, high energy rays or particles are used to destroy the cancer cells.
+Radiation therapy is one of the most effective and used types of treatment for breast cancer patients and in this treatment method, high energy rays or particles are used to destroy the cancer cells.

-Radiation is given to the breast after the breast-conserving surgery so as to lower or reduce the chance that the cancer will reappear in the lymph node or in the breast.
+Radiation is given to the breast after the breast-conserving surgery so as to lower or reduce the chance that cancer will reappear in the lymph node or in the breast.

-In some cases of breast cancer, radiation is also used to treat the cancer which has spread to the nearby areas such as brain or the bones.
+In some cases of breast cancer, radiation is also used to treat cancer which has spread to the nearby areas such as the brain or the bones.
 There are two types of radiation therapy for breast cancer patients and their details have been given as follows